thalescomp/Project-Descriptions-for-Review/DevOps/P1/P1_Project_Description.md

 ### Ungeneric

-As more companies sign up to be Ungeneric customers, the company is facing the challenge that its own database servers can no longer handle the load.
+As more companies sign up to be Ungeneric customers, the company is facing the challenge that its own hardware servers can no longer handle the load.
 It is very difficult to add servers quickly for the needed capacity.
 Instead of managing a rapidly growing server farm, it seems sensible to move to some cloud platform.

-The existing codebase for the application is largely in Ruby.
-Philosophically the team is more oriented toward open source tools (e.g., Linux over Windows) and prefers to be platform agnostic.
+The existing codebase for the application is largely in Ruby and it uses MySQL for the database.
+Philosophically the team is more oriented toward open source tools (e.g., Linux over Windows) While the company currently has no cloud platform preference, but would prefer to move to one of industry leaders, assuming more features and better support.

 From a usage perspective, the product is not CPU or RAM intensive.
-The main requirement is that the web front end be responsive and that database retrieval and updating happen quickly.
 One important consideration is that a multinational company wants Ungeneric's product to be available for employees in its China and Europe offices.

 ### Twisted Threads

 Twisted Threads currently uses a small cloud services provider that has not proved very robust.
 Uptime is fine during ordinary usage, but unreliable at peak times when inventory is rapidly cycled out, such as during the holidays or during a change of season.

-The service is proving expensive, particularly since the application requirements are quite small: 500MB of RAM and 2TB of database storage.
-The thinking among the team is that moving to a different, better known cloud platform would be advantageous.
+The service is proving expensive, particularly since the application requirements for a single server are quite small: 500MB of RAM, but at peak times CPU usage goes through the roof.
+The thinking among the team is that moving to a different, better known cloud platform, preferably one that has good autoscaling capabilities, would be advantageous.

 The codebase is largely in C++.
 Prior to moving to the current cloud services provider, the company hosted its own servers using Windows.The inventory systems, POS infrastructure for brick-and-mortar stores, and back office systems are still Windows-based.
 The developers are comfortable in a Windows environment and lean toward Azure.
 However, the company founder feels that Amazon would be a good choice as there is also the possibility of hosting a storefront on Amazon Marketplace.